MinecraftForge/Documentation/docs/advanced/accesstransformers.md

 Also called "descriptors": see the [Java Virtual Machine Specification, SE 8, sections 4.3.2 and 4.3.3][jvmdescriptors] for more technical details.

-If the return type is void, or the method has no parameters, then it does not need to be specified.

   * `B` - `byte`, a signed byte
   * `C` - `char`, a Unicode character code point in UTF-16
   * `D` - `double`, a double-precision floating-point value